 About the location

-The Bell-cave, where the above video was recorded, is located in Beit Guvrin-Maresha in a region of low hills south of Jerusalem.
-The caves of Maresha and Beit Guvrin were inscribed as a UNESCO World Heritage Site since, based on UNESCO requirements, they “exhibit an outstanding example of a traditional human settlement, land-use, which is representative of a culture or human interaction with the environment.”
+The Bell-cave, where we recorded the video, is located in Beit Guvrin-Maresha in a region of low hills south of Jerusalem.
+UNESCO has defined the caves of Maresha and Beit Guvrin as World Heritage Sites.
+They, based on UNESCO requirements, “exhibit an outstanding example of a traditional human settlement, land-use, which is representative of a culture or human interaction with the environment.”

 Maresha was an important biblical city that was established along the road from Lydda (Lod) and Ashkelon – along the Mediterranean – to Hebron and Jerusalem.
-During the Roman period Maresha was abandoned and the settlement moved to nearby Beit Govrin.
-The location includes many caves that were used for different purposes – such as quarries, cisterns, columbarium (dovecots), tombs, storage chambers for produce, and shelters for farm animals.
+The inhabitants abandoned Maresha during the Roman period and the settlement moved to nearby Beit Govrin.
+The location includes many caves used for different purposes – such as quarries, cisterns, columbarium (dovecots), tombs, storage chambers for produce, and shelters for farm animals.

 Quarried caves are common in these lowlands because the rocks in the region are soft chalk and easy to cut through.
 The Bell Cave is an unusually impressive example of a quarried cave.
 Archaeologists believe that it was hewed during the Byzantine and Early Muslim periods.

-Within the region of Maresha one finds a Roman amphitheater, a Crusader fortress, remains of a Byzantine church, a Jewish cemetery, many underground oil press caves, Sidonian caves with wall paintings and gables, and more.
+Within the region of Maresha one finds a Roman amphitheater, a Crusader fortress, remains of a Byzantine church, and a Jewish cemetery.
+The area is also rich with many underground oil press caves, Sidonian caves with wall paintings and gables, and more.